 At the end of insomnia bootcamp, which tends to last about 6-10 weeks, most people (about 75-80 percent), even those with the most barnacle-like forms of insomnia, evidence significant, sustained improvement in their chronic sleep problems.
 Not just because they’re sleeping better, but because they are more tolerant of the inevitable bad nights that will at some point come their way.
 Instead of panicking at a bad night’s sleep and running to the store to stock up on melatonin and Sleepy Time tea, they have built the confidence that they can ride this out without driving the brain into its highly activating problem-solving fixation mode.
-They have looked into the eye of the tiger, laughed in its face, refused to run, and come out alive.
+They have looked into the eye of the tiger, refused to run, come out alive, and what’s more, built lasting trust in their minds and their bodies.

-Insomnia, my old friend, you ain’t got nothing on us.
+Insomnia, old friend, you ain’t got nothing on these folks.